-LIABILTY PERIODS AND TERM DATES
+LIABILITY PERIODS AND DATES

-The University makes provision to collect fees and refund student on withdrawal, for the purposes of monitoring this and student attendance for the collection of fee charges each academic session is divided in to liability periods.
-Details on the calculation of UWE term dates can be found Annex 08, Liability dates and withdrawal from the university.
+The University makes provision to collect fees and refund students on withdrawal, for the purposes of monitoring this and student attendance for the collection of fee charges each academic session is divided in to liability periods.
+Details on the calculation of these liability periods can be found Annex 08, Liability Dates and Withdrawal from the University.